 In addition to that, the estimated search volumes within their keywords don’t always match other platforms.

 As you can see below, if I go to “keyword research” (and again, I know these are blanked out), when I search a keyword here, I may see 110 search volume.
 But, if I put this into Ahrefs or other tools out there, that search volume usually isn’t the same.

 Now, one of the annoying things about these tools is that typically they don’t have the same search volume.
 I know part of it is that Google has an API.

-I don’t know that anybody actually has (even Google themselves) the perfect amount of search volume.
-I’ve had times when I search in one tool and I see that the search volume is 100, and then I searched in Wincher and I see that the search volume is 10—that’s a big variance.
+I don’t know that anybody has (even Google themselves) the perfect amount of search volume.
+I’ve had times when I search in one tool, and I see that the search volume is 100, and then I searched in Wincher, and I see that the search volume is 10—that’s significant variance.

-I’d like that to be figured out, and really have a number or a tool that I could rely on.
+I’d like that to be figured out and have a number or a tool that I could rely on.
 Currently, I don’t have one.

-I don’t know if that’s a con for Wincher, or more of something that all these tools struggle with.
-It would be nice if they had a little bit more accuracy or if I knew that Wincher is the best, and then I could rely on their data.
+I don’t know if that’s a con for the Wincher keyword research tool or more of something that all these tools struggle with.
+It would be nice if they had a little more accuracy or knew that Wincher is the best, and then I could rely on their data.

-One of the things that I liked in another tool I tried was that you were able to assign the best page for a particular keyword.
-Now, I will say Wincher has done an amazing job in that every time I put a keyword in here, they typically assign the best page automatically and get it right every time.
+One of the things that I liked in another tool I tried was that you could assign the best page for a particular keyword.
+Now, I will say Wincher has done a fantastic job in that every time I put a keyword in here, they typically assign the best page automatically and get it right every time.

 I haven’t had them go wrong, but I’ve had other tools that did go wrong with that predictive kind of analysis to understand what page you want to rank for.

 I don’t know how they come up with that information, but I’d also like to be able to assign the page so that I understand as the individual that I assigned this keyword, but this is the page that I want to rank for that keyword, and maybe there’s a reason behind that.